lacioffi/GoogleDriveSync/README.md

 It will copy files from one Shared Drive into another, skipping over files that already exist in the destination drive.
 At the end, a full CSV list will be giving relating the old file locations (filename, path and ID) to the new ones.

-This script does not delete, move or edit files in the source drive.
+* This script does NOT delete, move or edit files in the source drive.
 It only copies the files into the destination drive.
-This script was not tested for other situations (e.g. copying a folder into another folder).
+* This script was NOT tested for other situations (e.g. copying a folder into another folder).
 Use at your own risk.

-This script does NOT preserve permissions at the file or folder level.
+* This script does NOT preserve permissions at the file or folder level.
 All files copied will only be available to the drive's viewers/managers/editors.
-This script does NOT properly handle file names - if you have files with commas, slashes or other funky things, you're going to get bugs.
+* This script does NOT properly handle file names - if you have files with commas, slashes or other funky things, you're going to get bugs.
+* This script does NOT look at file contents - if any file's contents are changed between executions, they will not be copied again.
+If a file changes name, they will be copied again, but the version with the old name on the destination drive will not be deleted.

 ## Installation
 Install the necessary libraries: